chrisbrickey/equity-portfolio/README.md

 # Stock Tracker
-Xyzzzzzzzzzzzzzz
+Stock Tracker is a single-page web application that utilizes a Django for both front and back end as well as Django Rest Framework to provide a browsable API.

 ## Features Highlight

-#### A
-Xyzzzzzzzzzzzzzz

-#### B
-Xyzzzzzzzzzzzzzz

-## Future Development

-#### Up/Down Indicator
-Alongside the last trade price show, user sees a green up arrow or red down arrow depending on whether it's gone up or down since the last quote

-#### Currency Conversion
+#### Browsable API
-User can view values in currencies other than USD
+Non-technical users may interact only with the templates, but a fully hyperlinked, browsable API is also available using the /api path.

-#### Multiple Markets
+#### What else?
-User can access other securities markets
+XXX

 ## Technology
-Stock Tracker is a single-page web application that utilizes a Django backend and *tbd* frontend.
+*See requirements.txt for full list of dependencies.*
-- python 2.7.10
+- Python 2.7.10
-- django 1.11 (latest version using python 2.7)
+- Django 1.11 (latest version using python 2.7)
-- django Rest Framework 3.7.7
+- Django Rest Framework 3.7.7
-- psycopg2 2.7.3.2 (package for working with Postgres)

-*See requirements.txt and requirements-dev.txt for full list of dependencies.*

 ## Run the Program